- To recoup some of the cost of your bathroom renovation, select projects that deliver a higher ROI.

 - Vinyl wallpaper

-The 2015 Cost vs. Value Report was determined by existing local projects, so the cost breakout is said to be realistic for local homeowners undertaking renovations in the Minneapolis area.
-Handy homeowners may be able to lower the cost significantly by performing some of the installations, rather than hiring a contractor or plumber.
+The 2020 Cost vs. Value Report is determined by existing local projects, so the cost breakout is said to be realistic for local homeowners undertaking renovations in the Minneapolis area.
+Handy homeowners may be able to lower project costs significantly by performing some installations on their own, rather than hiring a contractor or plumber.

 Is a bathroom remodel worth it?